ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 }
 ```

-Finally a numpy matrix is created with sizes `n x l` where `n` is the number of rows in the column and `l` is the minimum of the longest tokenized list and a `max_lenght` parameter that can be set.
+Finally a numpy matrix is created with sizes `n x l` where `n` is the number of rows in the column and `l` is the minimum of the longest tokenized list and a `max_length` parameter that can be set.
 All sequences shorter than `l` are padded on the right (but this behavior may also be modified through a parameter).

 | after formatter          | numpy matrix |